-It may be a revelation for some, but you CAN have in-depth fully functional software that's easy to use.
-If systems are easier to use they have far more of an impact on the quality of data than people may think.
-We have found that simplifying the user environment encourages users to use the system more, the quality of data is much higher and the availability of more accurate data encourages more informed data analysis which has a knock-on effect to the business in general.
+It may be a revelation for some, but you can have in-depth fully functional software that's easy to use.
+There I've said it.
+If systems are easier to use it has far more of an impact upon the quality of data than you would think.
+We have found that simplifying the user environment encourages users to use the system more, the quality of data is much higher and the availability of more accurate data encourages more informed data analysis which has a knock on effect to the business in general.
 In addition to consistency of design there are other key elements to simplifying the user experience.
-It is important to design software so that it can customise itself to a user's role.
+It is important to design software so that it can customize itself to a user's role.
 For example designing software for multi-user access is not just a case of allowing more than one user to access the same data at the same time.
-Take the word processor I'm using right now, it has been designed so I can access all its functions as and when I need them.
+Take the word processor I'm using right now, it has been designed so that I can access all its functions as and when I need them.
 It can do many clever things but its primary function is to create documents and it has one user, me.
 With larger systems like ERP and MRP, there are many functions that are considered independently primary to the multitude of its users.
-Even with this in mind most software designers do not allow for users to tailor centralised software to the specific needs of the individual.
+Even with this in mind most software designers do not allow for users to tailor centralized software to the specific needs of the individual.
 We pride ourselves in making our software fit an individual market, but we also design our software so that our users can further tailor it to the specific requirements of their job.
+As far as I can see, anything that makes our jobs simpler, more efficient, and more effective has to be a good thing.
+The phrase 'user friendly' has been loosely bandied about ever since I started in application design over 20 years ago, and unfortunately I think most people don't really understand what it is until they experience it.
+I have always insisting on staying in close contact with our customers and actively use feedback to improve our software and services.
+Unless you are involved in the software industry you may not realize the layers of people involved in your software's development.
+Usually the person actually writing the code behind your experience is far removed from its initial requirement and in most cases is 'interpreting' your needs (or more likely they are interpreting an interpretation of your needs).
+The further back the programmers are from the shop floor the more distant the view...